 Under the MiFIR (Markets in Financial Instruments and Amending Regulation) pre-trade transparency requirements, we are required to make public current bid and offer prices and the depth of trading interests at those prices which are advertised through our systems.

 Throughout 2019 we worked with market participants towards implementing a solution to address pre-trade transparency for the inter-office market.
-In December 2019 we confirmed in Notice 19/416, following market consultation, that we would implement a “systematic fixed price auction” (SFPA) with a target date of mid-2020.
+In October 2020 we confirmed in Notice 20/217 that we would implement a “systematic fixed price auction” (SFPA) with an implementation date of 30 November 2020.

 We have recently published a LME Pre-Trade Transparency information pack, designed for members and their clients as well as a list of frequently asked questions (FAQs).